mojaloop/ml-perf-characterization/fspiop-agreement/20231006/s9-1696552439080/README.md

 ## Observations

+- Max ops/s of 274, scaled fine with respect to scale 2 15 VU max ops/s 219.
-- Max ops/s of 113.
-Iteration duration increased to an average of 115ms.
+- Lowered iteration duration to an average of 51.2 with respect to scale 2 15 VU avg of 63.3ms.
-- Ample CPU and memory available.
-- Event loop lag still <4ms.

 ## Recommendations

--
+- Try test case of 30 VUs, to see if it still results in test failure.